Rachel Payne

 Rachel Payne is an Australian politician.
-She is a member of the Victorian Legislative Council representing the South-Eastern Metropolitan since 26 November 2022.
+She is a member of the Victorian Legislative Council representing the South-Eastern Metropolitan Region since 26 November 2022.
 Payne is a member of Legalise Cannabis Victoria.

 Payne ran for the Reason Party in the 2019 federal election in the seat of Menzies, receiving just over 2% of the vote.

-A year later, she again ran for Reason, this time in the City of Moreland in the 2020 Victorian local government elections.
+A year later, she again ran for Reason, this time in the City of Moreland in the 2020 Victorian local elections.